 At the year-end the County Council charged the Pension Fund £1.4 million (2020/21 £1.5 million) for expenses incurred in administering the Pension Fund.
-Further details are given in the Defined Benefit Pension Scheme notes.
+Further details are given in the Defined Benefit Pension Scheme notes in the Technical Annex.